ChalmersGU-AI-course/shrdlite-course-project/astar/README-ASTAR.md

 | h | 2 |
 | i | 3 |

+Which is simply the number of edges to the goal.

 ![Test case 2](/astar/testCase2.png?raw=true)

 *Figure 2: A graph representing test case 2*